fuzzwizard/blog.mitchsmall.io/src/posts/is-isogram.md

 };
 ```

-Swapping in arrow functions!
+Swapping in arrow functions makes sense for less characters, but check out the magic on the return line.
+The spread operator can render a string into an array, so you never have to use `String.prototype.split` again!

-Again, no major changes in speed.
+Again, no major changes in line count.
 But it sets us up for compression once more.
 Since an arrow function need only have an expression on it's right side, we can can swap out all that if-else madness with...

 ### Third step: the dreaded ternary